ustc-fmh/ecc_pipe/README.md

 ## Citation
-Please cite the following article if you use ecc_pipe in your research
+Please cite the following article if you use eccDNA_pipe in your research
 > xxxx

 ## License and Copyright
-ecc_pipe is distributed under the terms of the USTC
+eccDNA_pipe is distributed under the terms of the USTC